ai4os/ai4-cookiecutter-adv/README.md

 │   └── test_training       <- Tests folder for model training requirements
 │
 └── tox.ini                <- tox file with settings for running tox; see tox.testrun.org

-DEEP-OC-<your_project>
-######################
-├── Dockerfile             Describes main steps on integrations DEEPaaS API and <your_project> application in one Docker image
-├── Jenkinsfile            Describes basic Jenkins CI/CD pipeline ├── LICENSE                License file
-├── README.md              README for developers and users.
-├── docker-compose.yml     Allows running the application with various configurations via docker-compose └── metadata.json          Defines information propagated to the [DEEP Open Catalog](https://marketplace.deep-hybrid-datacloud.eu)
 ```

 More extended documentation can be found [here](http://docs.deep-hybrid-datacloud.eu/en/latest/user/overview/cookiecutter-template.html).
-If you want to look at a minimal app using this template structure check [demo_app](https://github.com/deephdc/DEEP-OC-demo_app) and [DEEP-OC-demo_app](https://github.com/deephdc/DEEP-OC-demo_app).
+If you want to look at a minimal app using this template structure check [demo_app](https://github.com/deephdc/demo_app).

 Run the cookiecutter tests with `python -m pytest tests`.